Peoria Medical Malpractice Lawyers

 Recent Malpractice Cases in the Peoria Area

-Medical malpractice cases are far more common than you may believe and two cases reaching resolution in Peoria exhibit just how quickly things can take a turn for the worst when a doctor breaches his or her duty of care.
-In the first case, the widow and children were awarded $1.6 million by a jury on the grounds that his doctor failed to provide proper care when he visited OSF Saint Francis.
+Medical malpractice cases are far more common than you may believe, and two cases resolving the city exhibit just how quickly things can take a turn for the worst when a doctor breaches their duty of care.
+In the first case, the widow and children were awarded $1.6 million by a jury because his doctor failed to provide proper care when he visited OSF Saint Francis.

-He was diagnosed with autoimmune hemolytic anemia, which occurs when the body begins to attack its own red blood cells and his doctor did not follow the recommended treatment plan, which is to administer a blood transfusion along with steroidal medications.
+He was diagnosed with autoimmune hemolytic anemia, which occurs when the body attacks its red blood cells.
+His doctor did not follow the recommended treatment plan to administer a blood transfusion and steroidal medications.
 After only receiving two units of blood, he suffered cardiac arrest and died.

-The jury issued judgments against Dr. Rajesh Balagani and OSF Saint Francis Medical Center, but determined that the hospital’s resident and other employees were not liable.
-It was determined that the hospital was liable as the employer of Dr. Balagani and was required to provide compensation in addition to that required of Balagani.
+The jury issued judgments against the doctor and OSF Saint Francis Medical Center but determined that the hospital’s resident doctor and other employees were not liable.
+Instead, it was determined that the hospital was liable due to negligence.
+As a result, the doctor and their employer were required to provide financial compensation to resolve the legal issue.

-In January of 2015, a Peoria area doctor received a reprimand and fine for removing the wrong organ during a spleen extraction.
-Rather than removing the patient’s spleen, the doctor removed her kidney and reported that he removed a “kidney shaped spleen.”
-The operation took place in December of 2005 and the patient settled with the physician, Dr. Patel, in 2013 for $2 million.
-It was not until recently that the Illinois Department of Financial and Professional Regulation became aware of the incident, however, and Dr. Patel was fined $2,500.
+In January 2015, a central Illinois area doctor was reprimanded and fined for removing the wrong organ during a spleen extraction.
+Rather than removing the patient’s spleen, the doctor removed her kidney and reported that he removed a “kidney-shaped spleen”.

 Forms of Medical Negligence Meriting Legal Prosecution